 Associate Professor Sara Dehm

-Elliot is a Lecturer in Law at Monash University and RMIT, teaching predominantly in Public Law and International Law.
-His research focuses on the political economy of peacebuilding and war, and previously practiced as a lawyer and medical doctor.
-Elliot helped draft the 'Treasury Amendments Bill in the Red Lines Package.
-He strongly believes that international accountability and action is crucial in stopping Israel's genocide against Palestinians, and that Australia must halt economic, political, and trade links it has that perpetuates violence in the Occupied Palestinian Territories.
+Elliot helped draft the Red Lines Package’s Treasury Laws Amendment Bill.
+He strongly believes that international accountability and action is crucial in stopping Israel's genocide against Palestinians, and that Australia must cut all political, economic, and trade links that facilitate violence in the Occupied Palestinian Territories.

 Dr Elliot Dolan-Evans